nicklepickle/fe-compare/README.md

 + quickest to implement (copied react templates)
 + Only dev dependencies
 + Good modularity for html/js, css may leak a little? (like react)
-+ JSX does not require alternate html attributes for JavaScript keywords
++ Unlinke react, JSX does not require alternate html attributes for js keywords
++ For loops is improvement over using map in React